MulberryHQ/mulberry-m2-extension/README.md

 ## Technical Documentation

 ### Product Details Page
-As soon as the DOM is fully loaded on Product Details Page, the Mulberry iframe displaying warranty products is initialized.
+As soon as the DOM is fully loaded on the Product Details Page, the Mulberry iframe displaying warranty products is initialized.

 ### Magento event observers